twhiston/tw.gl.repl/README.md

 implement whatever you need.
 If you get an error message about prototype apply taking an array you probably are outputting a string and not an array of strings!

+### JitterObjects

+Be very careful about creating JitterObjects in your custom functions or in your code at all.
+Max seems to have serious issues when they are used outside of the top level js file.
+This often results in a crash if you open the patch more than once (even sequentially).
+See the bound `_close` function for how this is handled for the GLRender class's `destroy` method.

 ## Alphanumeric Characters

 By default alphanumeric characters are treated with a special function which